mapseed/platform/docs/config.md

+---
+layout: page
-# Configuring your Shareabouts web instance
+title: Configuring Your Shareabouts Web Instance
+# icon: fa-paper-plane
+last_updated: July 14th, 2016
+permalink: /config/
+---
+{% capture main %}

-## Step 0: Create local_settings.py
+# Step 0: Create local_settings.py

 Your `local_settings.py` tells Shareabouts where your map's data is stored, what flavor to use, and some other settings.
 Until this file exists, your map won't run.